Claudia Card

-Claudia Falconer Card (September 30, 1940 – September 12, 2015) was the Emma Goldman (WARF) Professor of Philosophy at the University of Wisconsin-Madison, with teaching affiliations in Women's Studies, Jewish Studies, Environmental Studies, and LGBT Studies.
+Claudia Falconer Card (September 30, 1940 – September 12, 2015) was an American philosopher who was the Emma Goldman (WARF) Professor of Philosophy at the University of Wisconsin-Madison, with teaching affiliations in Women's Studies, Jewish Studies, Environmental Studies, and LGBT Studies.

 Education

 She earned her B.A. from the University of Wisconsin-Madison (1962) and her M.A.
 (1964) and Ph.D.
 (1969) from Harvard University, where she wrote her dissertation under the direction of John Rawls.
 At the University of Wisconsin, she was mentored by Marcus George Singer, who picked her out as an undergraduate to be his T.A.
 MGS encouraged her to pursue a PhD at Harvard, and fought for her tenure at UW Madison. (source, MG Singer & C. Card conversations and writings.)

 Career

 Card joined the faculty in the philosophy department at Wisconsin straight from her Harvard studies.
 She held visiting professorships at The Goethe Institute (Frankfurt, Germany), Dartmouth College (Hanover NH), and the University of Pittsburgh.
 She wrote four treatises, edited or co-edited six books, and published nearly 150 articles and reviews.
 She delivered nearly 250 papers at conferences, colleges, and universities and was featured in 29 radio broadcasts.
 She delivered the John Dewey Lecture to the Central Division of the American Philosophical Association (APA) in 2008.
 In April 2011 Card became the President of the APA's Central Division.
 Her Presidential Address was "Surviving Long-Term Mass Atrocities: U-Boats, Catchers, and Ravens".
 In 2013, she was invited to deliver the Paul Carus Lectures, a series of three lectures delivered to the APA; these were to be delivered at the Central Division in 2016.

 In 2011, Card was awarded the University of Wisconsin's Hilldale Award for excellence in teaching, research and service.
 In nominating her for this award, her department chair, Russ Shafer-Landau, said, "Her books and articles have become as essential to feminist thinking as Das Kapital is to labor theory.
 You simply can't do feminism without reading Card, and even if you don't read Card, today's feminism bears her mark so deeply that you may not even realize that you have in some other way digested her theoretical perspectives."